ad9311/leaderboard-api/README.md

 ### Usage

 > When you start the application for the very first time, it will send a request to the leaderboard API to get a brand new ID for your game.<br>
+**NOTE:** Keep in mind that the app is built to fetch for a brand new ID if it does not detect one in the localstorage.
+Opening this app in live mode, with the webpack server or with a live server tool will generate three different keys.
 After that, you can add a new score.
 To see the score in the board, click the refresh button.<br>
 If you close the application and open it again, and then click refresh, it will reload all the scores associated with the game ID.<br>
 > **NOTE:** You may receive an error upon loading the app for the first time, please try again your action.
 Make sure you local storage has no key set to ad931lb-game-api

+## Live Version

+There is a live version available in: [leaderboard-api](https://ad9311.github.io/leaderboard-api/dist/)

 ## Authors